#EJDWL 2022 Report out now

 Read the full news story here.You are here

-Led by Health Education England (HEE), it is a cross-system collaboration to drive and deliver system improvements and meaningful change to postgraduate medical training.
+Led by NHS England Workforce, Training and Education (WT&E), it is a cross-system collaboration to drive and deliver system improvements and meaningful change to postgraduate medical training.

 We have worked collaboratively with system partners in the Academy of Medical Royal Colleges, the GMC, NHS Employers and the BMA as well as individual Medical Royal Colleges and the devolved nations to address those issues and provide trainees and stakeholders with yearly updates on our progress.

-This year’s Enhancing Junior Doctors' Working Lives report, the sixth progress report to be published, is a summary of achievements over the past year.
+The seventh Enhancing Doctors’ Working Lives Report has now been published and is available for download.
 The report is a useful resource for doctors and educators and helps NHS Trusts and practices see how the system is working to support doctors.

 What are some of the key messages from this year’s report?